MicroFocus/octane-cucumber-jvm/README.md

 # octane-cucumber-jvm
-ALM Octane cucumber-jvm formatter enable uploading cucumber-jvm tests back into ALM Octane.
+ALM Octane cucumber-jvm formatter enables uploading cucumber-jvm tests back into ALM Octane.

 ## How does it work
-1. You use this plugin in your JUnit cucumber tests (See instructions below)
+1. You use this plugin in your JUnit Cucumber tests (see instructions below).
-2. When running the tests, the plugin outputs files with the results
+2. When running the tests, the plugin outputs files with the results.
-3. Octane plugin for Jenkins reads these files and upload the results back to Octane (read how to configure Octane Jenkins plugin from Octane online help)
+3. ALM Octane plugin for Jenkins reads these files and uploads the results back to ALM Octane (see how to configure ALM Octane Jenkins plugin in the ALM Octane online help).
-4. You can see the results in your Gherkin test in Octane
+4. You can see the results in your Gherkin test in ALM Octane.

 ## Prerequisites:
-* You are using Java language and the cucumber-jvm library to develop cucumber tests
+* You are using Java language and the cucumber-jvm library to develop Cucumber tests.
-* You are using Junit Runner to run the cucumber-jvm library like explained in the [following link](https://cucumber.io/docs/reference/jvm#junit-runner)
+* You are using Junit Runner to run the cucumber-jvm library as explained [here](https://cucumber.io/docs/reference/jvm#junit-runner)

 The JUnit runner uses the JUnit framework to run Cucumber.
-The default configuration require a single empty class with an annotation that looks like this:
+The default configuration require a single empty class with an annotation:
 ```java
 /**********************************
   before the plugin configuration